I hope everybody has a fantastic Labor Day weekend.

 And believe you me, that's a very academic way to go about it.

-Uh and that has value.
+And that has value.

 It's the wave.

-A wave election.
+A wave election, 1994, wave election.

 But once it started to happen, the wave just hit the shore.

-The the s the snowball kept rolling.
+The snowball kept rolling.

 Choose your metaphor.

-And we may get to the point where, you know, once we get Halloween past us, and you know, and it's pretty quick, November 1st and then boom, November 2nd.
+And we may get to the point where, you know, once we get Halloween past us, and, you know, and it's pretty quick, November 1st and then boom, November 2nd, in a bunch of districts that are kind of coin flips, maybe even a few districts that are leaning a smidge Democrat.

 There's something happening here.

-This is a grass roots rebellion against this nonsense, and I want to be part of it.
+This is a grassroots rebellion against this nonsense, and I want to be part of it.

 And then it becomes a turnout game.

-Because if, you know, the average even big election has a, you know, let's say roughly 50% turnout, uh, have you heard about the enthusiasm gap?
+Because if, you know, the average even big election has a, you know, let's say a roughly 50% turnout.

 It's just a fun term.